 Students must have the specified tool kit and drafting kit the first week of class.

-According to the U.S. Bureau of Labor Statistics, over the next six to 10 years the Heating, Ventilation, Air Conditioning, and Refrigeration (HVACR) field is expected to be one of the fastest growing fields in the United States.
+According to the U.S. Bureau of Labor Statistics, over the next 6 to 10 years the Heating, Ventilation, Air Conditioning, and Refrigeration (HVACR) field is expected to be one of the fastest growing fields in the United States.
 Graduates can expect to find positions in service, installation, sales, building maintenance, controls and testing and balancing.
 Positions also are available in marketing, controls, bidding and estimating.
-After gaining experience in the field, some graduates can move into positions as foremen, supervisors or teachers.
+After gaining experience in the field, some graduates can move into positions as foremen, supervisors, or teachers.
 Others will open their own contracting business.

 Industry Technical Standards